 One way to soften cream cheese is to place the foil packet or plastic container of cream cheese in a bowl of lukewarm water for 10 minutes.
 If you have an opened package, first place it in a plastic zip-lock bag and press as much air out as possible, seal it, and immerse it in the lukewarm water.

-- Remove the cream cheese from the foil packaging and place it on a microwave-safe plate.
+You can use the microwave to soften cream cheese.
+First, remove the cream cheese from the foil packaging and place it on a microwave-safe plate.

 Making Flavored Cream Cheese